2022 European Cricket League

-The 2022 European Cricket League (abbreviated as ECL22) also known as the 2022 Bet2Ball European Cricket League was the second edition of the European Cricket League that was held at the Cartama Oval in Málaga, Spain.
+The 2022 European Cricket League (abbreviated as ECL22), also known as the 2022 Bet2Ball European Cricket League, was the second edition of the European Cricket League that was held at the Cartama Oval in Málaga, Spain.
 It was postponed from 2021 due to the COVID-19 pandemic in Spain.

 Background

 The European Cricket League was founded in 2019 by German cricketer Daniel Weston intended as a way to develop cricket in emerging nations in Europe as a cricket equivalent to football's UEFA Champions League.
 In 2020, it was announced the European Cricket League expanded from 8 teams to include the national club champions of 30 European countries.
-This came after Weston signed agreements with several European cricket boards to ensure their domestic champions would be invited.
+This came after Weston signed agreements with several cricket boards of European nations to ensure their domestic champions would be invited.

-The host for the 2021 and 2022 editions was announced as Spain.
+Spain was announced as the host for the 2021 and 2022 editions.
 The Cartama Oval in Málaga was chosen as the host city ahead of La Manga, Murcia, who were due to host in 2021.
-It was announced the 2022 edition would run from 7 February 2022 to 25 March.
+It was announced the 2022 edition would run from 7 February to 25 March 2022.

 Participants

-The following teams were invited to take part as champions of their domestic leagues.
+The following teams were invited to take part as champions of their national leagues.
 The draw was made according to International Cricket Council seedings with England's ECB National Club Twenty20 champions Tunbridge Wells entering as top seeds.
 Jersey's Farmers expressed concern about the scheduling of the tournament due to the Jersey national cricket team's participation in the 2019–2022 ICC Cricket World Cup Challenge League and qualifiers for the 2022 ICC Men's T20 World Cup, as well as their players needing to use leave from their jobs to play.
 The reigning European Cricket League champions VOC Rotterdam were also invited back to participate.

 It was announced that, due to issues with getting visas, that Petersburg Sporting would not be taking part in their group.
 They would be replaced by the Calpe Giants of Gibraltar.